Mascherata: Content

-Frequently the performance was satyrical, and many times there were racist undertones in the archetypes or costumes.
+Frequently the performance was satirical, and many times there were racist undertones in the archetypes or costumes.
 Generally there wasn't much dramatic content, and most were meant to be humorous.

 Etymology

 The term mascherata is the past, plural, and feminine version of mascherare which means to mask or hide.

 Lassus

 Orlande de Lassus was considered the master of mascheratas, and he wrote many of his pieces (mostly madrigals) while in Rome, which saw the birth of madrigals, and more specifically mascheratas.